Province of New York: Stamp Act

 Historian Fred Anderson contrasted the mob actions in New York with those in Boston.
 In Boston, after the initial unrest, local leaders such as the Loyal Nine (a precursor to the Sons of Liberty) were able to take control of the mob.
 In New York, however, the "mob was largely made up of seamen, most of whom lacked deep community ties and felt little need to submit to the authority of the city's shorebound radical leaders."
 The New York Sons of Liberty did not take control of the opposition until after November 1.

-On November 1, the crowd destroyed a warehouse and the house of Thomas James, commander at Fort George.
+On November 1st, the crowd destroyed a warehouse and the house of Thomas James, commander at Fort George.
 A few days later the stamps stored at Fort George were surrendered to the mob.
-Nash notes that, "whether the Sons of Liberty could control the mariners, lower artisans, and laborers remained in doubt," and "they came to fear the awful power of the assembled lower-class artisans and their maritime compatriots."
+Nash notes "whether the Sons of Liberty could control the mariners, lower artisans, and laborers remained in doubt," and "they came to fear the awful power of the assembled lower-class artisans and their maritime compatriots."

 On January 7, 1766, the merchant ship Polly carrying stamps for Connecticut was boarded in New York Harbor and the stamps destroyed.
 Up to the end of 1765 the Stamp Act disturbances had largely been confined to New York City, but in January the Sons of Liberty also stopped the distribution of stamps in Albany.

 In May 1766, when news arrived of the repeal of the Stamp Act the Sons of Liberty celebrated by the erection of a Liberty Pole.
 It became a rallying point for mass meetings and an emblem of the American cause.
 In June, two regiments of British regulars arrived in New York and were quartered in the upper barracks.
 These troops cut down the liberty pole on August 10.
 A second and third pole were erected and also cut down.
 A fourth pole was erected and encased in iron to prevent similar action.

 In 1766, widespread tenant uprisings occurred in the countryside north of New York City centered on the Livingston estates.
 They marched on New York expecting the Sons of Liberty to support them.
 Instead, the Sons of Liberty blocked the roads and the leader of the tenants was convicted of treason.